stennety/mywebsite/_posts/2024-06-10-my-travel-ide-setup.md

 ---

-What do you do if you want to code using an (almost) fully featured IDE setup, but you're up 40.000ft in the air, without internet, and you don't want to[^dont-want-to] pay for business class?
+What do you do if you want to code using an (almost) fully featured IDE setup, but you're up 40.000ft in the air, without internet?
+And you don't want to[^dont-want-to] pay for business class?
 I don't know what _you_ would do, but I can show you what I did.

 # A Brief History

-This setup started when I searched how to set up VS Code on Android a couple of years ago.
+The first that I took towards this setup was when tried to set up VS Code on my tablet a couple of years ago.
 At the time, I did not find any guides, though today [they exist](https://www.codewithharry.com/blogpost/install-vs-code-in-android/).
-Maybe they did at the time and I just did not look hard enough.
-Anyways, I ended up going down a very different route and by now I use basically the same setup at work, at home, or when travelling.
+Maybe they did at the time, I just did not look hard enough.
+Whatever the case, I ended up going down a very different route and by now I use basically the same setup at work, at home, or when travelling.